yuichiis/rindow-math-tensor/README.md

 ============

 - PHP 8.1 or PHP8.2 or PHP8.3 or PHP8.4
-- Rindow-Operatorovr PHP extension v0.1 or later
+- Rindow-OpOverride PHP extension v0.1 or later
 - Rindow-Math-Matrix v2.1 or later

 ### Strong recommend ###